casdoor/casdoor-website/docs/cert/overview.md

 - Signing payment requests
 - Verifying payment callbacks

-For example, when integrating with Alipay, you need to create certificates for:
+For example, for Alipay create certificates for:

 - **App Cert**: Contains the application's public certificate and private key
 - **Root Cert**: Contains the payment provider's certificates

 ![Alipay App Cert](/img/providers/payment/alipay_app_cert.png)

-For more details, refer to the [Alipay Payment Provider](/docs/provider/payment/Alipay) and [WeChat Pay Provider](/docs/provider/payment/WeChatPay) documentation.
+See [Alipay](/docs/provider/payment/Alipay) and [WeChat Pay](/docs/provider/payment/WeChatPay) for details.

-## Creating a Certificate
+## Creating a certificate

-To create a new certificate in Casdoor:
+To add a certificate:

 1. Navigate to the **Certs** page in the Casdoor admin console
 2. Click the **Add** button to create a new certificate